tjercus/ng2-civ/README.md

 npm run start.deving

 ## TODO
- - Land units should not move on Sea
- - Sea units should not move on Land
  - Introduce Road
  - Introduce Railroad
  - Introduce a dashboard with context actions for a Settler